ipfs-inactive/old-js-ipfs-website/README.md

 ### Synchronizing translations (maintainer task)

 Periodically, a maintainer of this repo will need to synchronize translations to ensure everything is up to date.
-**Below steps are done by admin, regular translators only work on Transifex.**
+**NOTE: The steps below are for admins and can be ignored if you're a translator; all translation work happens in Transifex only.**

 To download updates of all locales:
 ```console